stshellletsski/dirty-JS-functions/README.md

 # dirty-JS-functions
 My collection of non-optimised simple Javascript functions.
 Most of them probably buggy.
+For study purpose only!
 Use at your own risk!